AviatrixSystems/Docs/HowTos/general_glossary.rst

 Gateway (in cloud networking)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A hardware or software appliance that acts a bridge or tunnel between local networks and cloud networks.
+A hardware or software appliance that acts as a bridge or tunnel between local networks and cloud networks.
 A gateway connects and translates between these systems to enable them to communicate.

 GCP (Google Cloud Platform)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Google’s cloud computing service platform, a competitor of Amazon Web Services (AWS), Microsoft Azure, Oracle Cloud Infrastructure (OCI), and other platforms.
+Google’s cloud computing service platform, a competitor of Amazon Web Services (AWS), `Microsoft Azure <https://docs.aviatrix.com/HowTos/general_glossary.html#azure>`, `Oracle Cloud Infrastructure (OCI) <https://docs.aviatrix.com/HowTos/general_glossary.html#oci-oracle-cloud-infrastructure>`, and other platforms.

 GRE (Generic Routing Encapsulation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A tunneling protocol that enables data packets that are incompatible with the protocols of a network to travel through the network.
 GRE enables these data packets to travel through the network by encapsulating them in protocols that do fit the network’s settings.
-GRE is an alternative to IPSec tunneling.
+GRE is an alternative to `IPSec tunneling <https://docs.aviatrix.com/HowTos/general_glossary.html#ipsec-internal-protocol-security>`.

 Greenfield
 ^^^^^^^^^^^^^^^^^^^^^

 In software, greenfield development is building new, with no pre-existing structures or code.
-See brownfield.
+See `brownfield <https://docs.aviatrix.com/HowTos/general_glossary.html#brownfield>`.

 HA (High Availability)
 ^^^^^^^^^^^^^^^^^^^^^